agsight

 • An intuitive solution that requires no new hardware and provides clear, actionable recommendations.

-• Support materials or onboarding for non-technical users—something they can learn without hours of training.
+• Support materials for non-technical users that don't require hours of training.

 A farmer stands in his orchard with a grocery tote bag full of fresh produce.

-A mid-size farm manager responsible for field operations and administrative decisions juggling production and labor with minimal support staff.
+Mid-size farm manager responsible for field operations and administrative decisions, juggling production and labor with minimal support staff.

 challenges